en-tropyc/pqc-bitcoin-x-latent/roadmap.md

-# pqcBitcoin x Latent Roadmap

-## Falcon Signature Aggregation & Quantum Proof-of-Work Integration
+# Falcon Signature Aggregation & Quantum Proof-of-Work Integration

 Development plan for integrating Falcon signature aggregation and Quantum Proof-of-Work (Q-PoW).

 ---

-### 1  Current status of `pqc-bitcoin`
+### 1. Current status of `pqc-bitcoin`

 | Area                   | What is already there                                                                                         |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------- |